revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Prasanna   | Review document for discussion        |  Come up with the initial user Stories , Create admin stories | None

 XP Value applied: "Communication":
-Discussed on the weekend over the call about the requirements to be supported, to check the team mates opinions and discussed feasible approaches to proceed along the project
+Discussed on the weekend over the call about the requirements to be supported, to check the team mates opinions and discussed feasible approaches to proceed along the project.

 ### Week-2